-Day two of the Ebor Festival at York has the Darley Yorkshire Oaks (3.15pm) as the feature event, with Love bidding to extend her Group 1-winning sequence to three.
-Can anything halt her progress?
+Day two of the Ebor Festival at York is on Thursday the 19th of August, and has the Darley Yorkshire Oaks (3.15pm) as the feature event.

 1.45 – Sky Bet Lowther Stakes (Fillies’ Group 2, 6f)

 Queen Mary runner-up Sacred will be popular for the Lowther, the in-form William Haggas having seemingly opted to keep her for this race.
 This is no easy task however with 13 rivals to master.
 Irish raiders Miss Amulet and Sussex Gordon are respected along with Princess Margaret winner Santosha but it is HALA HALA HALA – second in that Ascot race – that gets the vote.